percolate/sdic/README.md

 ## One line purpose

-`sdic` executes all the SQL queries found in a folder and display its output.
+`sdic` executes all the SQL queries found in a folder and displays its output.

-## More detailled purpose
+## More detailed purpose

 In any RDBMS, you can set constraints to prevent the application to save the data in a way that's not consistent.
 E.g. if you want all your users to have an